kauanrfontana/learn-docker/README.md

 build a docker image.

 ### Flag
-* `-t image-name` give the image a name to make easiet it to start.
+* `-t image-name` give the image a name to make easier it to start.